qapital/ios-test-task/README.md

 #iOS Test Task
-The test task involves writing a simplified version of the users list of savings goals, the list that the user sees when opening the app.
+The test task involves writing a simplified version of the user's list of savings goals, the list that the user sees when opening the app.
 This list should be displayed as the provided psd shows.
-Each goal has one entry in the list displaying the goals image, a optional target amount and how much has been saved.
+Each goal has one entry in the list displaying the goals image, an optional target amount and how much has been saved.
 Goals can also be shared with other users in the system.
 In this case the goal will have a list of connected users and these should be displayed as well.

 When tapping a goal there should be a transition to a fullscreen display of the goal image.
 How you decide to do this transition is up to you.